hannahw24/HuluAssessment/README.md

 How to Use:
 Two ways to run the application <br>
 1) Download the zip file and open up index.html (make sure to have volume on and a decent level)
-2) Go to https://hannahw24.github.io/HuluAssessment/ (make sure to have volume on and a decent level) Use up/down/left/right arrow keys to move focus
+2) Go to https://hannahw24.github.io/HuluAssessment/ (make sure to have volume on and a decent level) <br>
+Use up/down/left/right arrow keys to move focus

 Additional Features: